awsdocs/aws-iot-docs/developerguide/AuditCommands.md

 `InternalFailureException`
 An unexpected error has occurred\.

-## Check audit results<a name="device-defender-AuditCommandsFindings"></a>
+## Check Audit Results<a name="device-defender-AuditCommandsFindings"></a>

 Use `ListAuditFindings` to see the results of an audit\.
 You can filter the results by the type of check, a specific resource, or the time of the audit\.
 You can use this information to mitigate any problems that were found\.

 You can define mitigation actions and apply them to the findings from your audit\.
-For more information, see [Mitigation actions](device-defender-mitigation-actions.md)\.
+For more information, see [Mitigation Actions](device-defender-mitigation-actions.md)\.

 ### ListAuditFindings<a name="dd-api-iot-ListAuditFindings"></a>